Jman4190/nba-sql/README.md

 An application to build a Postgres, MySQL, or SQLite NBA database from the public API.

+For a Windows executable file: [the latest alpha can be found here](https://github.com/mpope9/nba-sql/releases/tag/v0.0.3).

 To access the latest Postgres dump file [check the releases tab](https://github.com/mpope9/nba-sql/releases).

 To use a PG dump from the releases, decompress using `xz`, then load with `psql`, like this: